reflectoring/reflectoring.github.io/content/blog/2022/2022-06-11-understanding-kotlin-coroutines.md

 date: 2022-05-20T05:00:00
 modified: 2022-05-20T05:00:00
 authors: [pratikdas]
-excerpt: "We use a mix of two kinds of programming models when building applications : synchronous and asynchronous.
+excerpt: "We use a mix of two kinds of programming models when building applications: synchronous and asynchronous.
 Synchronous execution means the first task in a program must finish processing before moving on to executing the next task while asynchronous execution means a second task can begin executing in parallel, without waiting for an earlier task to finish.
 A coroutine is a concurrency design pattern used to write asynchronous programs.
 They are computations that run on top of threads that can be suspended and resumed.
 When a coroutine is suspended, the corresponding computation is paused, removed from the thread, and stored in memory leaving the thread free to execute other activities.
 "
 image: images/stock/0118-keyboard-1200x628-branded.jpg
 url: understanding-kotlin-coroutines
 ---

-We use a mix of two kinds of programming models when building applications : synchronous and asynchronous.
+We use a mix of two kinds of programming models when building applications: synchronous and asynchronous.

 Synchronous execution means the first task in a program must finish processing before moving on to executing the next task while asynchronous execution means a second task can begin executing in parallel, without waiting for an earlier task to finish.